SadCatto/Daa-Assignment/README.md

 - Then we calculate the frequency of the element by subtracting the first index value from last index value and adding one.
 - We use recursive binary search for finding the frequency of elements '0' and '2' and find the frequency of '1' using length of array and frequency of '0' and '2'.
+- Then we are comparing the three frequency values and printing the letter corresponding to the highest frequency.
 - As we are doing this recursively using binary search which divides the array in half every time function is called so the complexity of algorithm is **O(log n)**